Ratatam123/Linux-Server-Setup/README_project_3.md

 15. Run the web app with *gunicorn*

-    * make sure you are in the following directory: */home/grader/webapp/happyrent*
+    1. Make sure you are in the following directory: */home/grader/webapp/happyrent*

     ```console
     gunicorn -w 1 run:app